sveto8/archInstall/README.md

 12. Prints a final status report (filesystems, subvolumes, LUKS status, Snapper config/snapshots, timers, Plymouth theme, GRUB cmdline)

+### 3. `installApps.sh` — at the desktop, as your regular user

+Run this **as your normal user, not root/sudo** — `makepkg`/`yay` refuse to run as root.
+It installs applications on top of the base system from the two scripts above; it doesn't touch partitioning, LUKS, Snapper, or GRUB at all.

+1. Refuses to run as root; checks `sudo` access
+2. Bootstraps `yay` if missing (`base-devel` + `git` via `pacman`, then `yay` itself built from AUR with `makepkg`)
+3. Installs official-repo packages via plain `pacman`, and AUR-only packages via `yay` — current list:
+   - **Repo:** `guake`, `terminator`, `meld`, `qmmp`, `jdk11-openjdk`, `intellij-idea-community-edition`, `code` (open-source VS Code build, no MS branding/telemetry), `remmina`, `kolourpaint`, `mission-center`, `hplip` + `cups` + `system-config-printer` (HP/general printer support)
+   - **AUR:** `ferdium-bin`, `google-chrome`, `sublime-text-4`,
+     `peazip-gtk2`, `wps-office` + `ttf-wps-fonts` (OpenOffice
+     replacement — OpenOffice itself is unmaintained upstream and its AUR package has a history of maintainer issues), `snx-rs` (Check Point VPN client, Rust — slow to build, this is expected)
+4. Prints the current package list, then asks for any extra packages (space-separated) to add for this run
+5. Every package — list-defined or typed in at step 4 — is checked with `pacman -Si` / `yay -Si` before install; unknown/typo'd names are skipped with a warning instead of aborting the whole run.
+Genuine install failures (found, but errored) are also collected and reported, not fatal to the rest of the run
+6. Sets OpenJDK 11 as the default JVM (`archlinux-java set`)
+7. Enables the CUPS printing service
+8. Final summary: what installed, what was skipped/failed, and manual next steps (`hp-setup` for the actual printer, F5 VPN — no package exists for this, download it from your organization's portal)

+You can re-run `installApps.sh` any time later to add more software — it's idempotent (`--needed` skips already-installed packages) and asks for extras every time.

-## Requirements between the two scripts
+## Requirements between the scripts

 `setupAfterInstall.sh` assumes the exact layout `archInstall.sh`
 produces (mountpoints, subvolume names, LUKS2, `cryptroot` mapper name).
-If you set up the base system manually instead of using `archInstall.sh`, make sure it matches that layout before running `setupAfterInstall.sh`.
+If you set up the base system manually instead of using `archInstall.sh`, make sure it matches that layout before running `setupAfterInstall.sh`. `installApps.sh` has no such dependency — it only needs a working `pacman` + `sudo`, so it also works on a machine that wasn't set up with the other two scripts.

 ## Notes

-- Both scripts are interactive and ask for confirmation before any destructive action (`WIPE` typed confirmation in `archInstall.sh`, `[y/N]` in `setupAfterInstall.sh`).
+- `archInstall.sh` and `setupAfterInstall.sh` are interactive and ask
+  for confirmation before any destructive action (`WIPE` typed confirmation in `archInstall.sh`, `[y/N]` in `setupAfterInstall.sh`).
+  `installApps.sh` doesn't touch disks/boot config at all, so it only confirms the package list, not a destructive action.
-- Both scripts back up what they change and are safe to re-read before running (`bash -n script.sh` for a syntax-only check).
+- All three scripts back up what they change (where relevant) and are safe to re-read before running (`bash -n script.sh` for a syntax-only check).
-- CPU microcode (`amd-ucode` / `intel-ucode`) is auto-detected from `/proc/cpuinfo` in both scripts — useful if you run these on more than one machine with different CPU vendors.
+- CPU microcode (`amd-ucode` / `intel-ucode`) is auto-detected from `/proc/cpuinfo` in `archInstall.sh` and `setupAfterInstall.sh` —
+  useful if you run these on more than one machine with different CPU vendors.
 - Disk selection in `archInstall.sh` is interactive (`lsblk` listing + prompt) — nothing is hardcoded, so the same script works whether the disk is `/dev/sda`, `/dev/nvme0n1`, `/dev/vda`, etc.
+- `installApps.sh` must run as your regular user (not root/sudo) —
+  `makepkg` and `yay` both refuse to build AUR packages as root.